open-eid/SiVa/docs/deployment.md

 > very slow sometimes, so please be patient when building project the
 > first time.

-Installing the PDF Validator on Ubuntu 15.04
+Installing the PDF Validation on Ubuntu 15.04
 --------------------------------------------

 After build has completed successfully we can continue installing the build artifacts